seabbs/cmmid.stan.seir/README.md

   - MCMC often not a great choice for complex compartmental model systems.
 For these models tools that support PMCMC or SMC^2 are likely more optimal (Libbi/Birch, ODIN/Dust, etc).
-  - Not likely to be widely used by many supervisors and so may be difficult to get code support.
   - Hard to use programmatically across models (you may find yourself writing a DSL generator).
   - Interaction with fit model objects is not currently ideal but this